erc-reveal/erc-reveal.github.io/events.md

 ---

 ### Past Participation
 - Ruhela, S. (2019, May). _The Resilience of Standard - Setting Bodies in Banking: The Case Study of Basel Committee on Banking Supervision_.
+Presented at the 'Investment, Banking and Antitrust Session' at 8th SIEL PEPA Conference, King’s College London.

 REVEAL member, Shanya Ruhela (Ph.D.
 Researcher) presented her work-in-progress at the 8th Conference of the Postgraduate and Early Professionals/Academics Network of the Society of International Economic Law (PEPA/SIEL), held in London on May 30-31, 2019.
 Her presentation was on understanding the resilience of standard setting bodies in banking by undertaking a case study of the Basel Committee on Banking Supervision (the “Committee”).